Andr3sC0des/youtube-clone/README.md

 ## Preview

-If you want to see working demo of the application https://youtube-clone-dun-sigma.vercel.app/
+If you want to see working demo of the application <a href=" https://youtube-clone-dun-sigma.vercel.app/" target="_blank">YouTube Clone</a>

 ## Getting Started